kubevirt/community/design-proposals/dra.md

 ## Assumptions

 - KubeVirt will support DRA API from kubernetes version 1.31.
-- The example demonstrate a pgpu driver, but the same mechanism could be used for vgpu
+- The example demonstrate a pGPU driver, but the same mechanism could be used for vGPU
-TODO: @alayp Q: Can device plugins and DRA drivers co-exists in the same cluster?

 ## User Stories